 Another design change, new changes that made it simpler.
 The slight inclination of the letters disappeared, but the arched arrangement of the inscription remained.
 The main task was to ensure the text’s readability when placed on the packaging.

-The blue background returned to this version enhances the overall volume and contrast of the logo.
-It creates a foundation, thanks to which the text visually stands out against any background.
+The blue background, returned in this version, enhances the logo’s overall volume and contrast.
+It creates a foundation that allows the text to visually stand out against any background.
 The character previously located in the letter “o” has been removed.
 His small size made it difficult to see the packaging, and details, such as the product in his hand, were lost.
 Thus, the character is no longer used, and the logo has become more versatile for application on various surfaces.

 The inscription still consists of two parts, “pop” and “tarts,” placed on two levels.
 A rounded and bold font with soft lines creates a feeling of friendliness.
 The letters have a three-dimensional effect due to the white central color and dark blue outer outline.

-The letters “o” in the word “pop” have a slightly enhanced volume that stands out from the rest of the letters.
+The letter “o” in the word “pop” has a slightly higher volume that stands out from the other letters.
 It creates the impression of a bulge and adds visual depth to the logo.

 2011 – today

-This option is mainly used in the Canadian market, as it is specially adapted to the preferences of local consumers.
+This option is primarily used in the Canadian market, as it is tailored to local consumer preferences.

 The word “pop” is visually distinguished by its height.
 It dominates the overall design, setting the tone for the entire composition.
 The letters’ inclination and arcuate arrangement form a feeling of liveliness.